davidwtbuxton/notrequests/README.md

 API compatibility
 -----------------

-These are some features of [the Requests API][api] that Notrequests hasn't implemented.
+These are some features of [the Requests API][api] that Notrequests has _not_ implemented.
 It isn't a complete list, and it would be nice to have better support.

 - Sessions
-- Request.text and auto-detection of encodings
 - Response.history
 - Response.raise_for_status()
 - Response.links